wavicle-limechat/widget-sdk-android/CLIENT_INTEGRATION_GUIDE.md

     }

     override fun onClose() {
-        // User has requested to close the widget (e.g., clicked minimize button)
+        // User has requested to close the widget (e.g., clicked minimize button or back button)
+        // Called for both 'close-widget' and 'widget-back' events
         // The SDK automatically handles minimize/close detection finish() // Example: close the activity
     }